hms-networks/flexy-thingworx-connector/thingworx-import/README.md

 Parameters:
 Boolean lastUpdate: If lastUpdate is true, then lastUpdateTime will be updated to the current date.
 If lastUpdate is false, then ProcessTimeSinceUpdate will decide whether or not to throw an error.

-### PurgeDataStreams
+### PurgeValueStreams
 Purges all tags that are older than 'daysToKeep' (found under [Properties](#Properties)) days old from the streams created by this connector in the FlexyConnector project.

 ### TakeInfo
 This service is an alternate way of providing data to Thingworx without using DataMailbox.
 Calling this service through Thingworx's REST API will input all information as if it was retrieved by Talk2MSyncData or Talk2MGetData.
-TakeInfo calls PurgeDataStreams.
+TakeInfo calls PurgeValueStreams.

 Parameters:
 String Tags: a single JSON object, passed as a string, because Thingworx 8.5 currently has a bug where JSON objects passed as parameters to services can be mutated if the JSON contains an array.